 Heritage is our legacy from the past, our cultural capital, and our legacy for future generations.
-It is our social and natural imprint, which characterizes our lives, our cities and our nations.
-Culture, in its various forms of expression, will play a key role as a development and an instrument of job creation.
+It is our social and natural footprint, which characterizes our lives, our cities and our nations.
+Culture, in its diverse forms of expression, will play a fundamental role as a factor of development and as an instrument for creating employment.

-The UNESCO Convention on World Heritage 1972, along with more recent statements on Intangible Heritage (2003) and on Cultural Diversity (2005) represent the most significant conservation policies and promotion of cultural heritage landmarks.
-From the strategies defined by UNESCO and from a perspective based on local sustainable development, it is necessary to define management plans cultural activities and heritage sites.
+The UNESCO Convention on World Heritage of 1972, together with other more recent Declarations on Intangible Heritage (2003) and on Cultural Diversity (2005) represent the most significant milestones in the policies of conservation and promotion of Cultural Heritage.
+Based on the strategies defined by UNESCO and from a perspective based on sustainable local development, it is necessary to define management plans for cultural activities and heritage sites.

-Upon completion of the Master participants will learn the theoretical basis and applied asset management and be able to design heritage management plans in its different aspects (historical heritage, handicrafts, museums, intangible heritage, musical heritage, cultural activities, etc. ) that contribute to economic and social development and job creation.
+At the end of the Master the participants will know the theoretical and applied bases of heritage management and will be able to design heritage management plans in their different aspects (historical heritage, crafts, museums, intangible heritage, musical heritage, cultural activities, etc.). ) that contribute to economic and social development and the creation of employment.

-The Master is jointly organized by the University of Barcelona, the University of Turin and the Turin School of Development of the International Training Centre of the International Labour Organization, ITC / ILO).
-UNESCO's collaboration in implementing the Master is an important added value for participants.
-Master collaborate in different cultural heritage institutions and companies from different countries and more specifically in the city of Barcelona, a creative city from the point of view of culture and tourism.
+The Master is jointly organized by the University of Barcelona, the University of Turin and the Turin School of Development of the International Training Center of the International Labor Organization, CIF / ILO).
+The collaboration of UNESCO in the implementation of the Master is an important added value for the participants.
+Different cultural companies and heritage institutions from different countries collaborate in the Master and more specifically from the city of Barcelona, a creative city from the cultural and tourist point of view.

 The program is aimed at:

 - Officials and professionals from the public and private sector, United Nations agencies, foundations and NGOs.